twin-bridges/ansible-ons/day1/examples/loops/loops_ex1.md

 }
 ```

 Using very similar syntax it is also possible to iterate through a dictionary.
-When iterating through a dictionary, however, it must be cast to a list of key/value pairs -- this can be acheived with the `dict2items` filter (more on filters later!):
+When iterating through a dictionary, however, it must be cast to a list of key/value pairs -- this can be achieved with the `dict2items` filter (more on filters later!):

 ```
 TASK [debug] **************************************************************************************************************************